EivindStensrud/ScandiFish/README.md

-Citations: If you use ScandiFish, please cite (xxxxxx)
+Citations: If you use ScandiFish, please cite Stensrud et al. 2021, ScandiFish, a metabarcoding reference database for Scandinavian fish communities.
+Havforskermøtet, Bergen, 23.
+November 2021.